Boehringer Veterinary Scholar Program (BIVSP)

 Students participate in a block of seminars at the beginning of the summer that explores diverse research-related issues and challenges such as manuscript and grant preparation, experimental design, laboratory record-keeping, presentation skills, and ethics of research.

-Poster presentation of research project and data at the Merial NIH National Symposium
+Poster presentation of research project and data at the Boehringer Ingelheim NIH National Symposium

 A field trip will be scheduled prior to the summer research period to occur early in the summer.

-Students present their research during the annual College research day (early September) and will be encouraged to participate actively in national meetings.
+Students present their research during the 15th Annual Carlson College of Veterinary Medicine Research Day, Thursday, September 6, 2018 in Magruder 102 and Lobby.
+They will be encouraged to participate actively in national meetings.